microsoft/industry/healthcare/referenceImplementation/readme.md

 For example, you don’t pay for the Management Groups or the Azure Policies that are being assigned, but assigning a policy to enable Microsoft Defender for Cloud (previously known as Azure Security Center Standard) on all landing zone subscriptions will generate cost on those subscriptions for the Microsoft Defender for Cloud service as detailed [here](https://azure.microsoft.com/pricing/details/azure-defender/).

-## What if I already have an existing Azure footprint?
+## What if I already have an existing Azure footprint

 Azure for Healthcare industry reference implementation will meet the organizations in the Healthcare industry where they are, and the design has catered for existing subscriptions and workloads in Azure.